American Beauty (1999 film): Plot

-Lester Burnham, a middle-aged media executive in suburbia, despises his job and is unhappily married to neurotic, status-obsessed Carolyn, a real estate saleswoman.
+Lester Burnham, a middle-aged media executive in suburbia, despises his job and is unhappily married to neurotic, status-obsessed Carolyn.
 Their 16-year-old daughter and only child, Jane, resents her parents and has low self-esteem.
 Retired Marine colonel Frank Fitts, his near-catatonic wife Barbara, and their teenage son Ricky move in next door.
 Ricky documents the world around him with a camcorder, collecting recordings on videotape in his bedroom, as he finds beauty in unexpected places and things; he pays for supplies by dealing marijuana, using his part-time catering and waitstaff jobs as a front.
 A strict and abusive disciplinarian, Frank previously had Ricky sent to a psychiatric hospital and military school.
 Gay couple Jim Olmeyer and Jim Berkley, also neighbors, welcome the Fitts family, angering the homophobic Frank.

-One evening during a cheerleading routine at a school basketball game, Lester becomes infatuated with Jane's friend Angela Hayes, who brags to her classmates about being sexually experienced.
+One evening during a cheerleading routine at a school basketball game, Lester becomes infatuated with Jane's best friend Angela Hayes, who brags to her classmates about being sexually experienced.
 He starts having sexual fantasies about her, in which red rose petals are a recurring motif.
 Carolyn begins an affair with married real estate "King" Buddy Kane.
 Lester quits his job, blackmails his supervisor into giving him a generous severance package, and starts working as a fry cook at a fast food restaurant.
 He also buys his dream car, a 1970 Pontiac Firebird, and starts regularly exercising after overhearing Angela teasing Jane that she would have sex with Lester if he improved his physique.
 He begins smoking marijuana supplied by Ricky and returning Angela's flirts.
 The girls' friendship wanes when Angela and Lester start having sexual interests in one another and when Jane starts a relationship with Ricky; while Angela thinks he is strange, Jane appreciates him for focusing on the beauty he sees within her.